delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 }
 ```

-Now all instances share the same function, but every function affects the
-corresponding object thanks to the value of `this`:
+Now all instances share the same function, but every function affects the corresponding object, thanks to the value of `this`:

 ```js
 var s1 = newShot(newPoint(15, 15), 2);